 Knowing how to listen effectively and how to respond are essential skills in helping people suffering from mental health issues.
 We all need these 16 skills.

-Over the course of the pandemic, we became acutely aware of the mental health issues and psychological distress that were emerging in our communities.
-However, we often cut people off from the help they needed by unconsciously minimising their experience.
+Part of the legacy of the pandemic was we became acutely aware of the mental health issues and psychological distress that exist in our communities.
+However, we still often cut people off from the help they need by minimising their experience.

-We did this by saying things like, “It could be worse, look what’s happening in Europe?”
-Or, “Imagine if you were going through this with four kids and living in an apartment?”
-We compared, in order to make people feel better, but it backfired.
+We do this by saying things like, “It could be worse, look at (insert someone worse off)”, Or, “Look on the bright side, at least you’re not…” We say these things in order to make people feel better, but it backfires.

-The thing is, mental illness is not interested in comparisons.
+The thing is, mental illness is not interested in comparisons with others or how much worse the situation could be.
 If you are depressed or anxious, you’re depressed and anxious.
-It doesn’t matter what anyone else is going through.
-And that’s okay.
+And that’s just the way it is.

-The pandemic has largely passed.
+The pandemic has passed.
 However, the mental health concerns of Australians have remained.
+In fact, the downturn in our economy and inflation have perhaps created even more problems… problems that can’t be fixed with a vaccine!

 Who are people talking to?